bahrus/xtal-fetch/README.md

 <xtal-fetch base-link-id="myAPIBaseUrl"  href="myPath/[[myBinding]]"></xtal-fetch>
 ```

+The base url will be prepended to the href property.

 One can specify whether the result should be parsed as JSON, or left as text, using the "as" attribute:

 ```html